yunielrc/ydf/README.md

 This solution brings you a simple way to declare and install the tools you need along with its configurations, following the principles of high cohesion and low coupling.
-No more disorder or chaos, if you install the configuration, you install the tool because those belong to the same `package`.
+Turn the chaos to order, if you install the configuration, you install the tool because those belong to the same `package`.

 With this solution you can create multiple selections of packages for your different